petersieg/ESP32TinyVectrex/readmeEnglish.md

   <li>32K cartridges</li>
   <li>Restart</li>
  </ul>
-A basic low-resource OSD is available, i.e. very simple, which is displayed by pressing the <b>F1</b> key.
+<del>A basic low-resource OSD is available, i.e. very simple, which is displayed by pressing the <b>F1</b> key.
  <center><img src='https://raw.githubusercontent.com/rpsubc8/ESP32TinyVectrex/main/preview/previewOSD.gif'></center>
  The files must be converted to .h in hexadecimal.
 The online tool can be used:<br>
  <a href='http://tomeko.net/online_tools/file_to_hex.php?lang=en'>http://tomeko.net/online_tools/file_to_hex.php?lang=en</a><br>